Biden Asia chief 'relatively confident' on billion vaccine timing despite India crisis

-WASHINGTON (Reuters) - President Joe Biden’s policy coordinator for the Indo-Pacific said on Tuesday he was “relatively confident” a target for the production of a billion vaccine doses for the region by the end of 2022 would be met, despite the COVID-19 crisis in India, where they are due to be made.
+WASHINGTON (Reuters) -President Joe Biden’s Indo-Pacific policy chief said on Tuesday he was “relatively confident” a target for the production of a billion vaccine doses for the region by the end of 2022 would be met, despite the COVID-19 crisis in India, where they are due to be made.

 “Obviously, this is an extremely difficult period for Indian friends.
 The United States has tried to stand with Delhi and to bring others, both in the private and public sector, to support them,” he said.

-“Our discussions with both our partners in the private sector, and also in government, suggests that we are - knock on wood - still on track for 2022.”
+“Our discussions with both our partners in the private sector, and also in government, suggest that we are - knock on wood - still on track for 2022.”

 “I think we’re feeling relatively confident as we head in to 2022,” he added, while stressing that across Asia and the world even countries that did well in handling the virus were facing outbreaks due to new strains.